 One way to improve fuel efficiency is by driving the speed limit.
 After 50 mph, fuel economy drops off at a rate of £0.20 per gallon every five MPH faster drivers go.
 Engines are optimised for travel at the speed limit, so speeding often leads to wasted fuel.

 Fuel management systems can help identify vehicle speeding and harsh braking events.
 This information helps you understand and support good driving across your fleet.

-Fleet managers can analyze and incentivize good fuel conservation behavior by leveraging fuel management system data.
-Vehicle-specific data on idling and driving behavior allows fleet managers to accurately identify inefficient or abnormal activity by measuring changes over time with fuel and trend reports.
+Fleet managers can analyse and incentivise good fuel conservation behaviour by leveraging fuel management system data.
+Vehicle-specific data on idling and driving behaviour allows fleet managers to accurately identify inefficient or abnormal activity by measuring changes over time with fuel and trend reports.

 Relying on drivers to track their vehicle’s maintenance and address problems on the road is challenging.
 Fleet management solutions like Samsara take the guesswork out of maintenance.
 When vehicles are at optimal performance, it helps reduce fuel consumption.

 For example, real-time diagnostic alerts allow you to receive instant notifications of engine fault codes.
 Regular engine maintenance ensures that your fleet performs with its best fuel efficiency.
 When engines are cleaned and supported, they run more efficiently and require less maintenance.
 This makes engine health a good proxy for fuel efficiency.

 Other non-engine maintenance also improves fuel efficiency.
 For instance, making sure a vehicle’s tires are at ideal pressures and aligned properly minimises rolling resistance.
 This immediately improves a vehicle’s fuel efficiency and lowers fuel costs.